Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.bep3.v1beta1.QueryAtomicSwapResponse"></a>

 ### QueryAtomicSwapResponse
-QueryAssetSupplyResponse is the response type for the Query/Deposits RPC method.
+QueryAtomicSwapResponse is the response type for the Query/AtomicSwap RPC method.

 | Field | Type | Label | Description |